-This can take the form of an in-house position, an employee or contractor, freelancer, or even a temporary position for someone else.
+This can take the form of an in-house position, an employee or contractor with flexible hours, freelancer, or even a temporary position for someone else.

 If the boss could do and wanted to do all the work himself, he probably would - as it saves him money.
 A boss wouldn't have to pay others thousands to do the work.